ibm-cloud-docs/dl/order-connect.md

    Unmetered billing is only available for specific speeds.
    {: important}

-1. {: #dl-connect-bgp}In the BGP section, complete the following information:
+1. In the BGP section, complete the following information: {: #dl-connect-bgp}

    * Depending on the speed that you selected, you might need to select a port for the {{site.data.keyword.dl_short}} gateway.
 The speed range attainable with available ports is shown.